anvidev/docker-coolify-ci-cd/readme.md

       run: |
         docker login -u anvigy -p ${{ secrets.DOCKER_HUB_TOKEN }}
         docker push anvigy/api-example:latest
+    - name: Deploy to Coolify
+      run: |
+        curl --request GET '${{ secrets.COOLIFY_WEBHOOK }}' --header 'Authorization: Bearer ${{ secrets.COOLIFY_TOKEN }}'
 ```

-This will automatically build and push your Docker image whenever changes are pushed to the `main` branch.
+This will automatically build, push your Docker image and trigger your Coolify resource to make a new deployment
+whenever changes are pushed to the `main` branch.